cdaringe/factorio-type-kit/docs/_posts/get-started.md

 ---

-Programming with type safety is _in™_.
-In fact, it always has been!
-While TypeScript doesn't offer the strongest safety guarantees of any language under the sun, it _does_ offer moderate safety, and works well as a Lua replacement.
+Programming with type safety is in. **Of course** we want type safety when programming inside of Factorio!
+While TypeScript doesn't offer the strongest safety guarantees of any language under the sun, it does offer moderate safety, and works well as a Lua replacement.
 The following steps are required to author factorio mods in TS:

 ## Factorio in TypeScript - Outline